Complete PowerShell Guide: Tutorial from Beginner to Advanced [2026]

 - Advanced Function Patterns

-## Frequently Asked Questions
+Frequently Asked Questions

-A: "PowerShell" or "Windows PowerShell" (5.1) is Windows-only.
-"PowerShell Core" (now just "PowerShell 7+") is cross-platform, open-source, and actively developed.
+Q: What’s the difference between PowerShell and PowerShell Core?
+A: “PowerShell” or “Windows PowerShell” (5.1) is Windows-only.
+“PowerShell Core” (now just “PowerShell 7+”) is cross-platform, open-source, and actively developed.
 Use PowerShell 7+ for new projects.

 Q: How do I run PowerShell scripts?

-A: Save code as `.ps1` file, then run: `.\script.ps1` (or `powershell.exe -File script.ps1` from CMD).
+A: Save code as .ps1 file, then run: .\script.ps1 (or powershell.exe -File script.ps1 from CMD).
 You may need to set execution policy first.

 Q: What are PowerShell modules?

 A: Modules are packages of cmdlets, functions, and scripts.
-Install with `Install-Module`, import with `Import-Module`.
+Install with Install-Module, import with Import-Module.
 Browse modules at PowerShell Gallery.

 Q: How do I automate PowerShell scripts?

 A: Use Windows Task Scheduler to run scripts on schedule.
-Create scheduled task running `powershell.exe -File C:\script.ps1`.
+Create scheduled task running powershell.exe -File C:\script.ps1.

 [20+ more FAQs covering common PowerShell questions]

-## Related Resources
+Related Resources

-### Arrays and Collections
+Arrays and Collections

 - Complete Arrays Tutorial